AaronLenoir/flaclibsharp/README.md

 }
 ```

-More examples to come ...
-Check out the tests in the source code for now (or use the Object Browser in Visual Studio).
+Check out the tests in the source code for more examples.